hungdannt/fast-odoo-RPC/README.md

 ## 🔌 MCP Integration - AI Assistant Support

-Zenoo RPC provides full **Model Context Protocol (MCP)** support, enabling seamless integration with AI assistants like Claude Desktop, ChatGPT, and other MCP-compatible tools.
+fast-odoo RPC provides full **Model Context Protocol (MCP)** support, enabling seamless integration with AI assistants like Claude Desktop, ChatGPT, and other MCP-compatible tools.

 ### 🤖 Use with Claude Desktop

-Configure Claude Desktop to use Zenoo RPC as an MCP server:
+Configure Claude Desktop to use fast-odoo RPC as an MCP server:

 ```json
 // ~/.config/claude/claude_desktop_config.json